amankhanathani/RATING-RELIABILITY-OF-ONLINE-PRODUCT-REVIEWS/README.md

 These attributes help gain his trust.<br><br>

 Considering parameters and attributes in a project where I need to understand thinking of the masses I decided to take a poll.
-I took inputs from a google doc form which I have shared, before deciding these attributes.
-(Below) From a raw perspective we get stars count, verified tag, people who found it helpful count, images and date.
+I took inputs from a google doc form which I have shared, before deciding these attributes. <br><br>
+From a raw perspective we get stars count, verified tag, people who found it helpful count, images and date.
 Also we could access edited tag.